jcunanan05/100-days-of-code/notes/deployment/readme.md

 - Container-based - default environment, Linux Ubuntu environment, faster to startup, less resources and doesn't support sudo
 - Sudo-enabled - Linux Ubuntu environment, full virtual-machine environment, starts slower than containers, more resources, and supports `sudo`
 - OSX - uses OSX OS, useful for building projects that require OSX (Swift)

+## Connecting a Domain name on a VPS

+I recently experienced first time on how to connect a Go Daddy domain on a VPS container, AWS Lightsail.

+1. Go to GoDaddy Dashboard > DNS Management
+2. Look for the root DNS document called `@`
+3. `@` means root, then put a static IP there.
+The static IP will be found on your AWS Lightsail Instance.